 Description of the double-faced round pendant containing the Holy Ka’aba kiswah in Mecca and the Kiswah al-Saadat from the Hujra an-Nabawi in Medina

 ۩ A double-sided round pendant, with two faces, one containing an authentic cutout of the Holy Ka'aba Kiswah, and the other, the kiswah from the Chamber of the Prophet Muhammad ﷺ (Hujrah) in Masjid al-Nabawi (Medina).
 The pendant measures 32mm x 16mm (41mm in height, including the hook).
 The base of the pendant is made from silver-plated copper and is extremely durable.
 The kiswah pieces are covered with cabochon glass to keep them protected and clean.
 Please note that the pendant is not waterproof.

 ۩ Included is a Rumi's Garden in-house certificate explaining the history of each kiswah piece and how it was sourced.

 ۩ Included is a certified true copy of a certificate of authentication for each kiswah piece officially provided by Islamic Antiquities Museum of Kuwait.
 This certificate is the original certified true copy provided by the museum and is not a photocopy made by Rumi's Garden.
 An English translation of this certificate will also be included.

 Please note that Rumi's Garden is now based in Spain.
+Import and customs taxes charged by the recipients' government may be implemented on the order.
+Rumi's Garden is not responsible for these charges.
 After Brexit, orders to the UK are no longer charged a 20% VAT tax.
-However, the UK government may deduct an import tax via the courier service.
+However, the UK government may deduct an import tax.